simplepie/utility-pack/README.md

 # Utility Pack

-A set of small utilities for PHP.
+A set of small utilities for PHP 7.1+.

 ## QueryString